The City is founded on Construction

 Like most organisations during the Middle Ages, livery companies forged close ties to the Church.
 Most companies, including the Worshipful Company of Constructors, still retain their religious associations, but these days, members are free to follow any faith, or none.

-Over the years the Company has made many donations to support the construction industry and it is particularly proud of its association with a number of industry scholarships and awards as well as its military affiliations.
+Since the Company was founded in 1976, it has made many donations to support the construction industry and it is particularly proud of its association with a number of industry scholarships and awards as well as its military affiliations.